lars-derichter/ai-programming-students/slides.md

 ### Socratic, Question-Based Learning

 "I'm learning CSS layout.
-Instead use the Socratic teaching method an instead of telling me how, you ask me questions that help me discover how to center elements by myself?"
+Use the Socratic teaching method and instead of telling me how, you ask me questions that help me discover how to center elements by myself?"